milan2630/CellularAutomata/doc/RPS_DESIGN.md

     * Class Purpose:
         * manages game play
         * makes the players
-        * Makes theweapons from text file
+        * Makes the weapons from text file
         * tells the results after the play has happened
     * Private variables:
         * ``List<Player> activePlayers``